open62541/open62541/doc/building.rst

    Use the full NS0 instead of a minimal Namespace 0 nodeset ``UA_FILE_NS0`` is used to specify the file for NS0 generation from namespace0 folder.
 Default value is ``Opc.Ua.NodeSet2.xml``

+PubSub Build Options
+^^^^^^^^^^^^^^^^^^^^

+**UA_ENABLE_PUBSUB**
+   Enable the experimental OPC UA PubSub support.
+The option will include the PubSub UDP multicast plugin.
+Disabled by default.

+**UA_ENABLE_PUBSUB_DELTAFRAMES**
+   The PubSub messages differentiate between keyframe (all published values contained) and deltaframe (only changed values contained) messages.
+   Deltaframe messages creation consumes some additional ressources and can be disabled with this flag.
+Disabled by default.
+Compile the human-readable name of the StatusCodes into the binary.
+Disabled by default.

+**UA_ENABLE_PUBSUB_FILE_CONFIG**
+   Enable loading OPC UA PubSub configuration from File/ByteString.
+Enabling PubSub informationmodel methods also will add a method to the Publish/Subscribe object which allows configuring PubSub at runtime.

+**UA_ENABLE_PUBSUB_INFORMATIONMODEL**
+   Enable the information model representation of the PubSub configuration.
+For more details take a look at the following section `PubSub Information Model Representation`.
+Disabled by default.

+**UA_ENABLE_PUBSUB_MONITORING**
+   Enable the experimental PubSub monitoring.
+This feature provides a basic framework to implement monitoring/timeout checks for PubSub components.
+   Initially the MessageReceiveTimeout check of a DataSetReader is provided.
+It uses the internal server callback implementation.
+The monitoring backend can be changed by the application to satisfy realtime requirements.
+Disabled by default.

+**UA_ENABLE_PUBSUB_ETH_UADP**
+   Enable the OPC UA Ethernet PubSub support to transport UADP NetworkMessages as payload of Ethernet II frame without IP or UDP headers.
+This option will include Publish and Subscribe based on EtherType B62C.
+Disabled by default.

 Debug Build Options
 ^^^^^^^^^^^^^^^^^^^